Prenuptial Agreement Lawyers Chicago, Illinois

 Why should someone choose your Chicago prenuptial agreement law firm for creating their agreement?

-Because we have not only drafted many prenuptial agreements, but we have also litigated their enforceability.
+Because our Chicago prenuptial agreement lawyers have not only drafted many prenuptial agreements, but we have also litigated their enforceability.
 This litigation experience enables our firm to understand common pitfalls where prenuptial agreements have been held to be invalid in court and thus we can take steps (both drafting and in the process leading up to it) to make them more likely to be upheld in the future.

 Who needs to get a prenup?